TheRealCatherine/StageMechanic/README.md

 Intermediate level creators can use the [built-in Lua interpreter and code editor](https://www.youtube.com/watch?v=FvleCxA1DH8&list=PLANow1r53Tu5EiuWOlDKUoO6J7Ul8WRAf) to modify all of the built in blocks, items, and characters and even create their own original mechanics.
 In the future users will also be able to easily import their own 3D models create in tools like [MagicaVoxel](https://ephtracy.github.io/) and [Tinkercad](https://www.tinkercad.com/#/) as well as create their own music, sound effects, etc.

 Advanced users have full acess to the project's C# source code, allowing for infinite custamizability.
 As a professionally engineered and developed non-trivial project, StageMechanic offers a unique chance for students to move beyond tutorials and get hands on experience in a complex real-world game.

+### AI Researchers

+Future versions of StageMechanic will include both the Encog neural network library and TensorFlow accessable via the built-in Lua interpreter and code editor, allowing real-time AI experimentation.

 ### Block-pushing game fans